Job Placements 2021-2022

 Daniel Carranza received his Ph.D. in Spring, 2020.
 He has accepted a tenure-track position in Germanic Studies at Harvard University.

 Ethan Blass received his Ph.D. in Winter, 2020.
-Upon graduating, he spent a semester teaching at Colorado State University.
-He is now a Lecturer of German at the University of Oklahoma.
+Upon graduating, he spent a semester teaching at Colorado State University and later became a Lecturer of German at the University of Oklahoma.
+He is now in a tenure-track position at Wartburg College in Waverly, Iowa

 Job Placements 2019-2020